J.B. Harold Murder Club: Reception

-Dennis Owens (in the voice of a character named "Rocco") reviewed the game for Computer Gaming World, and stated that "Da goods on dis game iz dat, if youse can fuhgit dat dis iz nuttin' but a compudah game, which da game in no ways lets youse fugit, den youse might finds its to be sum kind o' complex moidah mystery."
+Dennis Owens (in the voice of a character named "Rocco") reviewed the MS-DOS version for Computer Gaming World, and stated that "Da goods on dis game iz dat, if youse can fuhgit dat dis iz nuttin' but a compudah game, which da game in no ways lets youse fugit, den youse might finds its to be sum kind o' complex moidah mystery."

-The PC Engine version was rated 21.74 out of 30 by PC Engine Fan magazine.
+TurboGrafx-CD

 The game was reviewed in 1991 in Dragon #176 by Hartley, Patricia and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4 out of 5 stars.
 They wrote that it is "a great game for mystery fans" and "a thinking game that is well worth the money".

-TurboDuo reviews
+Dragon criticized the game for not including "a warning on the box about the mature subject matter in this game" in reference to an unsolved rape case.

 Video Games and Computer Entertainment critic, Donn Nauert, praised the game's sound, graphics, and playability, giving it an overall score of 9 out of 10.
+Commenting on the game's unsolved rape, Nauert wrote: "I don't think this is a subject that the American public is comfortable with in a video game, even though it's not dealt with graphically..."
 Defunct Games stated: "This is the type of game that will no doubt appeal to the gamers who love a good murder mystery, and while it's not perfect there's no denying that it's the best game of its kind.
 This is the type of game you don't see much anymore, which is a real shame because for what it is J.B Harold is a lot of fun".
 They gave the game a score of 70%.

+The PC Engine version was rated 21.74 out of 30 by PC Engine Fan magazine.

 GameSpot included the game in its list of titles that deserve an enhanced remake, stating that it was "one of the most difficult games ever made", had "some of the most memorable voice acting of all time", and that "to this day there isn't much out there quite like it".
 They compared it to more recent titles such as the adventure games Shenmue (1999) and Shadow of Memories (2001) as well as the role-playing video game Star Wars: Knights of the Old Republic (2003), saying that it similarly features "character interaction as the major gameplay element" and has "a similar type of multiple phrase response".

-Controversy

-The game generated some controversy for its reference to a fictional, unsolved rape.
-As Donn Nauert wrote: "I don't think this is a subject that the American public is comfortable with in a video game, even though it's not dealt with graphically..."
-In their review of the game, Dragon also criticized it for not including "a warning on the box about the mature subject matter in this game" in reference to the unsolved rape case.